Sanofi-IADC/konviw/docs/testing.md

 It will generate any new snapshot for new tests you've added.

-4. Add these snapshots to git and commit
+4. Add these snapshots to git, commit and push your tests

 ### Update snapshots